Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

 ## Functions

-Only use `return()` for early returns.
-Otherwise, rely on R to return the result of the last evaluated expression.
+Prefer use `return()` for returning result.
+You can rely on R to return the result of the last evaluated expression for simple functions.

 ## Comments